ozgurgulsuna/CENG786-MotionPlanning/Lecture Notes/Potential-Functions.md

 When the Hessian is nonsingular at the critical point, the critical point is non-degenerate, implying that the critical point is isolated.
 When the Hessian is positive-definite, the critical point is a local minimum; when the Hessian is negative-definite, then the critical point is a local maximum.
 Generally, we consider potential functions whose Hessians are nonsingular, i.e., those which only have isolated critical points.
 This also means that the potential function is never flat.

+The potential function algorithms can be applied to spaces of any dimension.
+However, the potential function algorithms are not guaranteed to find the global minimum.

 ###### Potential Functions ######
 ## Additive Attractive/Repulsive Potential ##